gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ## AutoUpdate Breaking Clusters

-Gardener can automatically update a shoot's K8s patch version, when a new patch version is labeled as "supported".
+Gardener can automatically update a shoot's Kubernetes patch version, when a new patch version is labeled as "supported".
 Automatically updating of the OS images works in a similar way.
 Both are triggered by the "supported" classification in the respective cloudprofile and can be enabled/disabled as part a shoot's spec.

-Additionally, when a minor K8s / OS version expires, Gardener will force-update the shoot to the next supported version.
+Additionally, when a minor Kubernetes / OS version expires, Gardener will force-update the shoot to the next supported version.

 Turning on AutoUpdate for a shoot may be convenient but comes at the risk of potentially unwanted changes.
-While it is possible to switch to another OS version, updates to the K8s version are a one way operation and cannot be reverted.
+While it is possible to switch to another OS version, updates to the Kubernetes version are a one way operation and cannot be reverted.

 {{% alert color="info"  title="Recommendation" %}}
 Control the version lifecycle separately for any cluster that hosts important workload.